 The classroom teacher is the backbone of the American education system.
 No one person has a greater impact on the education of a child than does the teacher who creates the primary learning and instructional environment.
 The National Teacher of the Year (NTOY) program, which is a project of the Council of Chief State School Officers in partnership with the Voya Foundation and People to People Ambassador Programs, began in 1952.

 As part of the NTOY program, the Arkansas Teacher of Year program identifies, recognizes and utilizes representatives of excellent teaching in the elementary and secondary classrooms in Arkansas public schools.

 The mission of the ATOY program is to promote the profession and recognize quality teachers who implement "best practices" in Arkansas public school classrooms.
-The ATOY program functions under the leadership of the Arkansas Department of Education (ADE) in partnership with the State Board of Education.
+The ATOY program is led by the Arkansas Department of Education in partnership with the State Board of Education.

 Learn more about the standards that define the knowledge and skills Arkansas students should have in order to be ready for college and careers.Learn More